 Continue reading “Ghosts with Halloween howling rights in Brackenridge Park” →

 So, deprived of travel, what has this longing-to-be boulevardier been doing since February?
 Writing and writing and writing.
 And editing.
 And getting feedback from a few guinea pig readers.
 And then editing again.
 And rewriting.
-And finishing to the point I’m ready for a larger pool of beta readers for what I’m calling “a truthful novel.”
-And I hope that means you.
+And finishing.

-With no stored up travel blogs, the time has arrived for the big reveal.
-Hate to be a tease, but An Ostrich-Plumed Hat, and, Yes, She Shot Him Dead is heading toward serialization.
-Right here.
-On this blog.
-For you.
-In the tradition of George Eliot’s Middlemarch, Charles Dickens’ Pickwick Papers and Harriet Beecher Stowe’s Uncle Tom’s Cabin.
-Please note I used the word tradition not caliber.
+With no stored up travel blogs, the time is close for the big reveal.
+Hate to be a tease, but An Ostrich-Plumed Hat, and, Yes, She Shot Him Dead is heading toward Amazon Kindle before the end of 2021.
+For now, though, right here, on this blog, you can read the first three chapters.
+NOW AVAILABLE via Amazon Kindle!

 So what can you expect from a truthful novel?
 There are numerous perks to engaging in an affair with one of the wealthiest men in the city.
 But, if you end up shooting him, the man’s status imperils your life.